ramiror/spanglish/README.md

 It cups me | I love it
 Jewel, toy, chocolate, never cab | A used car in mint condition Feel me one thing | Pay attention
+Nothing to see! | Nothing to do / unrelated / it's a lie

 ## English -> Spanish